 In making its determination regarding the amount of these awards earned by these executives, the Committee considered many of the same factors described above that it considered for our Chief Executive Officer.
-Based on its evaluation of each executive's performance, including the input and recommendation of the Chief Executive Officer, the Committee, in the first quarter of 2023, awarded each of these other named executive officers, other than Kenneth Siegel, incentive compensation equal to their target amount for 2022, and awarded Kenneth Siegel approximately 6.6% above his target amount for 2022.
+Based on its evaluation of each executive's performance, including the input and recommendation of the Chief Executive Officer, the Committee, in the first quarter of 2024, awarded each of these other named executive officers incentive compensation equal to their target amount for 2023.

-Incentive Compensation Determination: These incentive compensation awards amounted to approximately 38.7% to 41.3% of the total amount available in the performance bonus pool for the other named executive officers and are consistent with the Committee's philosophy in favor of rewarding consistent, long-term superior performance, but against excessive or unreasonable compensation.
+Incentive Compensation Determination: These incentive compensation awards amounted to approximately 29.1% of the total amount available in the performance bonus pool for the other named executive officers and are consistent with the Committee's philosophy in favor of rewarding consistent, long-term superior performance, but against excessive or unreasonable compensation.